mchmarny/dapr-pipeline/README.md

 ```

 Once the Twitter API consumer and access details are set, you are ready to run the `provider`:

+> For environments other than mac you will have to append the OS name to the executable to each one of the `run` commands (e.g. for Linux `bin/producer-linux` and for Windows `bin/producer-windows`)

 ```shell
 dapr run bin/producer \